 Baylor's Political Science Department is renowned for its high quality teaching and for professors who care about students.
 Our majors have gone on to become lawyers, journalists, politicians, lobbyists, diplomats, political analysts and teachers.
 We place students in top law schools around the country such as Georgetown and Harvard, and in top graduate programs such as Yale and Princeton.
 And our new PhD program is already among the most highly-rated at Baylor University.

 We offer a well-rounded education in all the major subfields in political science, at both undergraduate and graduate levels, including political theory, American political institutions, public law, public policy and administration, comparative politics, and international relations.
 In addition, we offer numerous opportunities for research, travel to conferences, and political and legal internships, and we do all this in the context of the small-school, Christian environment for which Baylor has become famous.

 The department offers undergraduate majors in both political science and international studies.
 And we have a pre-law track for undergraduate majors interested in preparing for careers in law.
 We also offer courses that prepare students for competition in Moot Court, Model United Nations, and Model Organization of American States.

 Undergraduates interested in careers in politics, or in simply becoming effective citizens, can take advantage of our Public Service Internship Program, which offers "hands on experience" in governmental and other public organizations; or our Washington Internship Program, which provides academic credit for a summer in our nation's capital.
 Finally, the Bob Bullock Scholars Program allows students to work in the Texas Legislature.

 Our graduate program in political science is growing at a rapid rate.
-We offer a PhD in political science (which has 23 students matriculated as of summer 2014).
+We offer a PhD in political science (which has 23 students matriculated as of fall 2014).
 We also offer Master's Degrees International Relations (MAIR), and Public Policy & Administration (MPPA), as well as the joint Juris Doctor/Master of Public Policy and Administration (JD/MPPA).

 Baylor graduate students benefit from close relationships with individual faculty members in their areas of research, from top-notch teaching and mentoring, and from the wealth of stimulating intellectual and cultural events around campus.